 Heathrow to begin temperature screening of passengers

-The scheme is aimed at reducing the risk of passengers contracting or transmitting Covid-19 while travelling.

-Heathrow is to begin temperature screening of passengers, several weeks after the measure was deployed by many other major airports around the world.
+The west London airport said it will launch a trial in the next fortnight involving cameras that monitor temperatures.

+They will initially be used to monitor arriving passengers in Heathrow’s immigration halls but could also be deployed in areas for departures, connections and airport staff searches.

-Chief executive John Holland-Kaye said it will trial technologies and processes which could form the basis of a common international standard for health screening at airports in a bid to encourage passengers to return to flying.
+Heathrow chief executive John Holland-Kaye said it will trial technologies and processes that could form the basis of a common international standard for health screening at airports in a bid to encourage passengers to return to flying.

-The scheme is aimed at reducing the risk of passengers contracting or transmitting Covid-19 while travelling.

-The first trial will be launched in the next two weeks and will involve using cameras which are capable of monitoring the temperatures of people.

 Advertising